Vile995/b-day/README.md

 ---

-## Want to Use This to Impress Your GF/Wife?
+## Want to Use This to Impress someone?

 You've got three options — pick whatever works for you.